terminusdb/terminusdb-blog/_posts/2020-05-29-continuous-everything-as-code.md

 the new version of your software has schema changes and new data.

-In the old days, when software changed such that the database schema also had to change, DBAs would immedietly wait around for a few months, mostly hiding, until eventually, several entity–relationship diagrams later, they would simply take backups, modify the schema on the live server and hope for the best.
+In the old days, when software changed such that the database schema also had to change, DBAs would immediately wait around for a few months, mostly hiding, until eventually, several entity–relationship diagrams later, they would simply take backups, modify the schema on the live server and hope for the best.